IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

-both Rhino and Grasshopper have their own interfaces which each require lots of screen pixels to meaningfully use, trying to suitably arrange both Rhino and Grasshopper windows can be a challenge, particularly when the pixels available are a limited resource.
-An elegant solution allows Rhino's interface to keep the focus while still letting the user change Grasshopper parameters as needed.
+both Rhino and Grasshopper have their own interfaces which each require lots of screen pixels to meaningfully use, trying to suitably arrange both Rhino and Grasshopper windows can be a challenge, particularly when the pixels available are a scarce resource.
+An elegant solution allows Rhino's interface to keep the focus and yet lets the user adjust key Grasshopper parameters whenever needed.

 Grasshopper's Remote Control Panel (RCP), like Rhino's own toolbars, can hover over Rhino or dock into it, allowing Rhino viewports to use most of the screen.